zju3dv/SegmentBA/README.md

 - `MapCmnTrkToIdvTrk` Map common tracks to individual tracks.

-	- `MapSize` is the size of common tracks. `TrackSize0` is the size of *common track 0* .
-For example, when *common track 0* maps to two individual tracks, `TrackSize0=2`.
+	- `MapSize` is the size of common tracks. `TrackLength0` is the length of *common track 0* .
+For example, when *common track 0* maps to two individual tracks, `TrackLength0=2`.
 	- `SequenceIndex?` and `TrackIndex?` specifies the track(with `TrackIndex?` ) in individual sequence(with `SequenceIndex?` ).

 - `MapIdvTrkToCmnTrk` Map individual tracks to common tracks.
 	-  `IndividualSequenseNumber` is the number of individual sequences.
-	- `TrackSizeInSeq0` is the size of tracks in sequence 0.
+	- `TrackLengthInSeq0` is the length of tracks in sequence 0.
 	- `IdvTrk_0_ToCmnTrkIndex` map current *individual track 0* to corresponding common track index.
 When no mapping between this indivdual track and common track, the value should be set to `-1`.

 - The order of tracks in individual sequences should be the same as in camera track files.